OleehyO/TexTeller/README.md

     #+e.g. python inferene.py -img "./img.jpg" --mix
     ```

-> [!NOTE]
     > The first time you run it, the required checkpoints will be downloaded from Hugging Face

+>[!IMPORTANT]
+>If using mixed text and formula recognition, it is necessary to [download formula detection model weights](https://github.com/OleehyO/TexTeller?tab=readme-ov-file#download-weights)

 ## 🌐 Web Demo